movementkitchen/website/src/pages/index.md

 ---

 Do you have an abdomen that doesn't respond well to conventional abdominal exercise?
 Do you have back/hip/knee/foot pain that keeps coming back?
 Do you feel that things never quite got back to normal after having a baby?
 Have you ever tried movement coaching?

-Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga as therapy, seamlessly blending in scientific and intuitive in working with movement and the body.
+Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga, weaving in scientific and intuitive in its approach to movement and the body.

 It aims to: